AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-customizingviewer/r-html5-flyout-viewer-20-customize-flyoutzoomview.md

 ---
+title: Flyout zoom view
-description: The main view consists of the static image, the zoomed image shown in the flyout view, the highlight navigation area displayed over the static image and the tip message shown on top of static image.
+description: The main view consists of the static image and the zoomed image shown in the flyout view.
+It also consists of the highlight navigation area that is displayed over the static image, and the tip message shown on top of the static image.
 solution: Experience Manager
-title: Flyout zoom view

 feature: Dynamic Media Classic,Viewers,SDK/API,Flyout
 role: Developer,User
 exl-id: c04c4b8f-4e63-4e84-98c0-aa0781608130
 ---
 # Flyout zoom view{#flyout-zoom-view}

-The main view consists of the static image, the zoomed image shown in the flyout view, the highlight navigation area displayed over the static image and the tip message shown on top of static image.
+The main view consists of the static image and the zoomed image shown in the flyout view.
+It also consists of the highlight navigation area that is displayed over the static image, and the tip message shown on top of the static image.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->